linhhuynhcqu/COIT20252-12291057-linhhuynhcqu/week04.md

 ## Introduction to Process Analysis (125 words)

-- Paragraph 1: Chosen artefact: Define - what is process analysis mean?
+- Paragraph 1: Chosen artefact and summary: Define - what is process analysis mean?
+What is the main idea?
-- Paragraph 2: Describe why chose this artefact, i.e why you think this item appropriate and relevant to the topic.
+- Paragraph 2: Describe why chose this artefact, i.e why you think this item appropriate and relevant to the topic, what you learned?